 One of the primary challenges with earned media lies in its measurement.
 Even if the content can be identified, it is difficult qualitatively assessing it or assigning it a precise value.
 For quantifying an approximate worth, three models can be considered: the Return on Target Influence Model, the Media Impact Model and the Impressions Model.

 While the Return on Target Influence Model is the most common method for determining the effectiveness of measures, and the Media Impact Model is used to determine a return on investment (ROI), the Impressions Model deals with the calculation of the earned media value based on impressions.
 The larger the audience reached, the higher the awareness and thus the value for the company.

-Two reliable options are media monitoring tools specialized in audiovisual content via speech-to-text technology and media-content datasets for BI tools.
-The datasets available for various industries contain real-time information of several thousand radio and TV stations worldwide.
-They can be easily processed as a data source by any standard business intelligence tool (e.g. Tableau or Microsoft Power BI.
+Two reliable options are media monitoring tools specialized in audiovisual content using speech-to-text technology, and media-content datasets for Business Intelligence (BI) tools.
+The datasets cover real-time information from thousands of radio and TV stations worldwide.
+They can be easily integrated in any standard business intelligence tool like Tableau or Microsoft Power BI.

 You might also be interested in: